bjstarosta/displot/README.md

 Using the above commands should automatically download all the required dependencies for you, provided your python installation has pip and setuptools.

 #### Troubleshooting

+While on Windows Python comes with pip preinstalled, on GNU/Linux based OS you might need to download pip first.
+Most repositories should have it listed as a package however.

 If while launching the python script on Windows you get an error like:
 ```